paritytech/releng-scripts/README.md

 - It automatically sets the right path for a given file based on the `OPERATION` so that users don't have to remember path conventions manually.
-- Its API more resilient to breaking changes since arguments can be adapted over time according to our needs.
+- Its API is more resilient to breaking changes since arguments can be adapted over time according to our needs.

 Try `bukt --help` for guidance on how to use it.